davistui/davistui.github.io/resume.md

 > For a PDF copy of my CV, you can download it <a href="{{ site.url }}/assets/DT%20CV%202018.pdf"><b>here</b></a> or alternatively, you can download a word version of my CV <a href="{{ site.url }}/assets/DT%20CV%202018.docx"><b>here</b></a>.

 ## Summary
-I have recently returned to Melbourne after living in the Middle East as a professional rugby player.
+I have spent the last two years as an Account Executive for <a href="https://www.outsystems.com" target="_blank">OutSystems</a>, a low code platform that automates elements of software development to build mobile and web applications at speed.
+Working in the enterprise space, I have worked with a range of enterprise organisations in public sector and ASX500 companies.
+With the disruptive change businesses are going through, I have been able to work towards positioning the strategic value of technology and aligning towards an outcome that translates into tangible value.

 I have a degree in Aviation Management minoring in Marketing along with seven year’s experience within sales and digital marketing.
-Prior to living in the Middle East, I worked with OpenText <a href="https://www.nasdaq.com/g00/symbol/otex" target="_blank">(NASDAQ:OTEX)</a>, an Enterprise Information Management vendor.

-At a high level my role entailed creating sales and marketing strategies, value engineering and understanding supply chain optimisation.
-At an operational level my role incorporated pitching clients, closing deals, creating relevant marketing content and assisting the territory within a wider global organisation.

 ## Key Skills
+✓ Selling into the enterprise and ASX space

-✓ Understanding client pain points at a technical and non-technical level.
+✓ Understanding enterprise pain points at a technical and non-technical level and translating this into value based consulting.

-✓ High level strategy development and execution to generate business opportunities in different industries.

 ✓ Qualifying new business opportunities amongst different business units and driving sales closes.

 ✓ Mapping industry trends to business capabilities and identifying new areas for business.

 ## Employment History

+# Account Executive - Southern Region (WA,SA,TAS,VIC)
+# OutSystems
+# May 2018 – Present

+• I sell into the enterprise space primarily in Victoria and Western Australia.
+With the changing landscape of our businesses, I have helped build out sales tools that align to building value within organisations.
+Strategic workshops, battle cards, technical proof points, marketing events in order to grow awareness of OutSystems as the organisation has only has an Australia/New Zealand presence for the last four years.

 # Rugby Player
 # Bahrain Rugby Football Union Bahrain